Hyperstatistics: Discussions and applications of hyperstatistics

 with $\mu = 1/(q-1) - n$.
 The admissible range of $\mu$ values imposed by the $q$-$\gamma$ distribution is in line with the causality constraints dictated by Kramers-Kronig relations.
 Considering a distribution of $\tau$ given by Eq.\,\ref{fq}, and employing Eqs.\,\ref{epsilon1} and \ref{epsilon2}, we obtain \cite{gradsteyn}:

 with $0 < \mu < 1$.
-Using literature results for $\mu$ \cite{jonscher1977} and considering $n = 1$, we deduce $q$-values for the dielectric response functions ranging from $\sim$1.71 to $\sim$1.96, which are consistent with the range of possible $q$-values imposed by $\Gamma(n,q)$, cf.\,Eq.\,\ref{Gamma nq}, considering its limit of convergence.
+Using literature results for $\mu$ \cite{jonscher1977} and considering $n = 1$, we deduce $q$-values for the dielectric response functions ranging from $\sim$1.71 to $\sim$1.96, which are consistent with the range of possible $q$-values imposed by $\Gamma(n,q)$, cf.\,Eq.\,\ref{inequality}, considering its limit of convergence.
 Note that $\Gamma(n,q)$ governs the domain of physically acceptable range of $n$ and $q$, normalization, and asymptotic behaviour of the relaxation-time distribution.
 We demonstrate that the emergence of power-law dielectric response follows from the long-time ($\tau \rightarrow \infty$) tail of the $q$-$\gamma$ relaxation-time PDF.
 Thus, we can infer that the observed scaling laws arise as a direct consequence of the underlying $q$-$\gamma$ PDF of $\tau$, giving rise to criticality classes in terms of $q$.

 In practice, to make use of our approach, the data set should present a long-tail decay, which should be fitted by employing Eq.\,\ref{qBfactor}.
 The expression for $\langle\tau\rangle$ shall be different depending on the particular PDF governing the system.
-However, based on the obtained $B_q$ expressions for the various PDFs here investigated, cf.\,Table \ref{Table-1}, it can be noticed that the average of the quantity of interest is simply a prefactor in the argument of the $q$-exp function.
-Upon fitting the data, one should check whether the obtained values of $q$ and $n$ lie within the convergence regime of the $\Gamma(n,q)$ function, cf.\,Fig.\,\ref{Fig-2}.
+However, based on the obtained $B_q^{n}$ expressions for the various PDFs here investigated, cf.\,Table \ref{Table-1}, it can be noticed that the average of the quantity of interest is simply a prefactor in the argument of the $q$-exp function.
+Upon fitting the data, one should check whether the obtained values of $q$ and $n$ lie within the convergence regime of the $\Gamma(n,q)$ function, cf.\,Fig.\,\ref{Fig-1}.
 Hence, by making use of this simple protocol, it is possible to extract the value of $q$ and $n$ of the particular data set of interest and thus to infer \emph{universality classes} in terms of such parameters.
+Yet, note that for $q < 1$ the asymptotic long-tailed behaviour of the $q$-exp function is suppressed, cf.\,top-right panel of Fig.\,3.1 of Ref.\,\cite{Tsallisbook}, which places this regime outside of the validity scope of hyperstatistics.
+Also, since hyperstatistics is based on the generalization of the $\Gamma(n,q)$ function, its convergence criterion must be obeyed, cf.\,Eq.\,\ref{inequality}.
+Hence, values of $q$ $<$ 1 do not ensure a convergent integral of $\Gamma(n,q)$, cf.\,Eqs.\,\ref{Gamma nq} and \ref{inequality}.